How to Make All Your Meetings More Effective & Less of a Time Suck

 You will notice that when you make it public what you are discussing people will either attend or not feel it necessary to.

 Simon Chaplin from Greenstones Accountants made all of their internal meetings a choice, and he soon realised how much productivity improved.
-You should listen to how he explains his decision in our Make it Thrive Podcast where we interviewed Simon about the company culture he has created.
+You should listen to how he explains his decision in my Make it Thrive Podcast where we interviewed Simon about the company culture he has created.

 Meeting FOMO (fear of missing out)